Isle of Wight Guru

 This site uses cookies - see our privacy policy.
 Ads & links in bold may give us a small payment from the seller, at no cost to the buyer.
 However, this never affects our views - if we like it, we recommend it.

 Our little ones were still at the gurgling and crawling stage when we first started this guide, but we've since added several other things to do with toddlers on an Isle of Wight holiday.
-Thanks to Granny Guru (TM) who came up with suggestions in the early days when we were clueless new parents.
+Thanks to Granny Guru (TM) who came up with suggestions in the early days when we were clueless new parents (rather than clueless old parents).

 We've also got guides to Isle of Wight days out and attractions for teenagers (13 - 19) and things to do on the Isle of Wight for junior school aged children (5 - 12 year olds).